Colton Sissons scores twice, Predators rebound from loss to beat Canadiens 2-1

 MONTREAL (AP) — Colton Sissons scored twice, Juuse Saros made 36 saves and the Nashville Predators held off the Montreal Canadiens 2-1 on Sunday night.

+“Going on the third period, I really felt we understood that maybe we didn’t have the energy, we needed to play a certain way, but we managed the game extremely well,” Brunette said.

 Jake Evans scored for Montreal and Jake Allen made 30 saves.
-The Canadiens were coming off a 3-2 shootout victory in Buffalo on Saturday night.
+Coming off a 3-2 shootout victory in Buffalo on Saturday night, the Canadiens were 0 of 5 on the power play, while Nashville went 1 for 2.

+“I’ve really liked our starts lately, but for some reason we have a tough time sustaining that start,” Canadiens coach Martin St. Louis said.
+“I felt tonight, we lost momentum because our PP didn’t execute.”

 Sissons opened the scoring on a power play with 8:19 left in the first period, deflecting a shot from Filip Forsberg.
 Sissons struck again at 7:03 of the second, with Dante Fabbro’s point shot bouncing off Allen’s pad to the unmarked Sissons at the side of the net for his ninth of the season.